 1. A Joint Bank Account Creates Emotional Barriers

 The primary emotional barrier comes in the form of trust.
 There is no guarantee that the other half would not embark on a wild spending spree, or worse, abscond with the entire savings in the joint bank account!
 The more likelihood is that the spouse decides to purchase something really expensive first before informing the joint bank account holder.
 That can be equally frustrating as well.

 The next emotional barrier is the loss of independence.
 Some view that getting a joint bank account means giving up the freedom to spend as they deem fit.
 What Heartland Boy would recommend is for each party to still preserve his or her own bank account.
 At the same time, the joint bank account should only be used to pay for common expenses such as household bills, child’s education etc. In this way, each party would still retain a great degree of independence and designate his or her own bank accounts as “personal spending allowance”.

 Conclusion of Joint Bank Account

 Finally, once you have made the decision to combine finances, it is equally important that you start on the right foot.
-Do check around for the joint bank account that best meets the household needs.
+Do check around for the best joint bank account for married couple that meets your household needs.